jackmaden/philosophybreak/src/pages/articles/jane-english-children-do-not-owe-their-parents-anything/index.md

 Or is Jane English right in declaring that, if parents do not foster ongoing love and friendship in the relationship, then children owe them nothing at all?

-<i>Note: this is an abridged preview of my upcoming book, </i>[The Philosophy Prescription: Lessons from Big Thinkers for Every Stage of Life](/the-philosophy-prescription/)<i>, published by Penguin Random House.
-This article is adapted from Chapter 2, ‘Being Someone’s Child’.
+<i>Note: this article is an abridged extract from my upcoming book, </i>[The Philosophy Prescription: Lessons from Big Thinkers for Every Stage of Life](/the-philosophy-prescription/)<i>, published by Penguin Random House.
+It's adapted from Chapter 2, ‘Being Someone’s Child’.
 If you enjoyed it, I’d be honored if you’d consider checking out the book!</i>

 ## What do you make of English’s analysis?